niravnmore/softskills_assignment/README.md

 - 4A's for getting ready for any place
         1. Appropriate - wear clothes appropriate for the place, situation and occasion
         2. Authentic - wear what suits you and displays your own attributes and reflects your identity
-        3. Attractive - every thing should be in sync and organized
+        3. Attractive - everything should be in sync and organized
         4. Affordable - it should be within your affordable range

 **Body language**